docker/docker-birthday-3/tutorial.md

 $ docker run alpine /bin/sh
 ```

+> Note: If you are using Windows, please try `docker-machine ssh default` then type these commands.

 Wait, nothing happened!
 Is that a bug?
 Well, no. These interactive shells will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to `docker run -it alpine /bin/sh`.

 You are now inside the container shell and you can try out a few commands like `ls -l`, `uptime` and others.
 Exit out of the container by giving the `exit` command.